paveljurca/fix/README.md

 # WHY

-Windows Server 2012 drops support for streaming over `MMS://` and Windows Media Server.
+Windows Server 2012 drops support for Windows Media Server and streaming over `MMS://`.
-Server 2012 had switched to SmoothStreaming built to IIS thus the Mediasite **Broadcast — Windows Media (wmv, wma)** content server cannot be set up.
+They had switched to SmoothStreaming built to IIS previously, thus the Mediasite **Broadcast — Windows Media (wmv, wma)** content server cannot be set up any more.

-Sonic Foundry suggest downgrade to Windows Server 2008, but unless you are going to import a Live Content presentations originating from previous Mediasite Server versions you are good.
+*Sonic Foundry suggests downgrade to Windows Server 2008, but unless you are going to import Live Content presentations originating from previous Mediasite Server versions you are good.

-But we were not.
+But we were not.*

 ## DOWNLOAD